 Andrew James Potter I majored in Physics.
 I have worked as a developer and in particular as a Ruby-on-Rails developer.
 My main interest is education and I like to teach others the knowledge I have learnt myself.
 I have also tutored Mathematics privately.
 I also excel with technology.
 When I was 14 I emailed Nintendo asking what I needed to learn to make games.
 So from an early age I developed a strong interest in technology and began by learning the C++ programming language at approximately the age of 14 and learning GNU/Linux from the age of 15.
 I love pentesting with Kali Linux and Metasploit (ethical hacking).
 I am also fascinated by digital art creation in 3d and 2d and the application of Physics and Mathematics to create interactive art like videogames and simulations.
 I eventually developed a love for the Ruby programming language and in particular Ruby-on-Rails.
 I have developed a 3d Map App using Unity3d for iOS/Android/OSX/Windows 10.
 I discovered three confirmed bugs in Unity3d, which I was rewarded for by Unity.
-I am an active member of both the Ruby and the Elixir meetup in Cambridge, which I am in the process of reviving and organising meetups.
 I have coached minority groups how to code.
 I am working on a community scaffolding project which has a focus on education and free courses called dinarly.

 Web Developer, Biodiversity Informatics Remote work; with visits to the office fortnightly.
 I proposed that we switch to Docker for local development.
 I introduced the use of Kali Linux and Metasploit for pentesting our websites.
 TDD, Agile development.
 Work on existing projects and also developing new solutions with the Informatics programme.
 This involves problem solving as well as thinking creatively to develop the end product.
 This includes work on Protected Planet - an interface for The World Database on Protected Areas (WDPA) - the most comprehensive global database on terrestrial and marine protected areas.
 Using React.js, Sidekiq, PostgreSQL, GDAL, PostGIS, Mapbox, Redis, Elasticsearch, Amazon AWS S3, Leaflet, jQuery, Atom, vim, tmux, iTerm, Google Analytics, GitHub, Slack, Skype, Trello, Office 365, Teamweek, Toggl, Dropbox.
 Development using GitHub, making Git pull requests, Ruby-on-Rails; adding fields to existing tables using migrations, use of Action Mailer to send email notifications, detecting modification to individual attributes to trigger email notifications, using byebug, coding rake tasks to import CSV seed data into a database, handling whitespace in CSV files, optimisation of code based on feedback, extracting the required information from each object and then returning an array which is sent to the frontend, writing tests, regression testing, fixing code which has broken, comparing JSON output to find regressions, using Travis CI, using Grape, Sinatra, RABL for a geospatial REST API, to extend the API and testing this using Postman, using Ruby metaprogramming to write tests for different attributes in a REST API, implementing the storing and accessing of data hashes using Redis where a database table is not appropriate, adding dynamic statistics.